Crystal healing: New Age

-In the English speaking world, crystal healing is heavily associated with the New Age spiritual movement: "the middle-class New Age healing activity par excellence".
+In the English speaking world, crystal healing is heavily associated with the New Age spiritual movement: it is "the middle-class New Age healing activity par excellence" in the words of Stuart McLean.
 In contrast with other forms of complementary and alternative medicine (CAM), participants in crystal healing view the practice as "individuated", that is dependent on extreme personalization and creative expression.
 Practitioners of crystal healing purport that certain physical properties such as shape, color, and markings, determine the ailments that a stone can heal; lists of such links are published in commonly distributed texts.
 Paradoxically, practitioners also "hold the view that crystals have no intrinsic qualities but that, instead, their quality changes according to both" participants.
 After selecting the stones by color or their believed metaphysical qualities, they place them on parts of the body.
-Color selection and placement of stones are done according to concepts of grounding, chakras, or energy grids.
+Color selection and placement of stones are done according to concepts of grounding, chakras or energy grids.

 Sales and industry

 Worldwide, retail sales of crystals were estimated to amount to more than US$1 billion per year in 2019.

 India, China, Brazil, and Madagascar are the main producers of crystals.
 In Madagascar, one of the sources of crystals, most crystals are mined in unsafe, non-industrial or "homemade" mines, with parents and children working together to dig crystals from pits and tunnels they dig with shovels.
-The miners are usually paid between 17 and 23 cents per kilogram for rose quartz (less than a penny per ounce).
+The miners are usually paid between 17 and 23 cents per kilogram for rose quartz (≈ 8 - 11 cents per pound).
 The miner's income may be just 0.1% of the final retail price.
 Some people in the industry say that the low pay for miners is because customers in developed countries want low retail prices; others say that it is due to shops in developed countries wanting to be more profitable.